nasa/Common-Metadata-Repository/README.md

 #### Applications:
 - access-control-app
-  - The mechanism by which users are granted access to perform different operations in the CMR
+  - The mechanism by which users are granted access to perform different operations in the CMR.
+Also maintains groups and access control rules.
+Note that users access is provided by either ECHO or URS as an external dependency.
+The mock-echo application implements both of the necessary interfaces for local testing.
-  - java -classpath ./target/cmr-access-control-app-0.1.0-SNAPSHOT.jar cmr.access-control.runner
+  - Main method: cmr.access_control.runner

 - bootstrap-app
-  - Bootstrap is a CMR application that can bootstrap the CMR with data from Catalog REST.
-It has API methods for copying data from Catalog REST to the metadata db.
-It can also bulk index everything in the Metadata DB
+  - Contains APIs for performing various bulk actions in the CMR
-  - java -classpath ./target/cmr-bootstrap-app-0.1.0-SNAPSHOT.jar cmr.bootstrap.runner
+  - Main method: cmr.bootstrap.runner
   - See /bootstrap-app/README.md for a list of lein and uberjar commands

 - cubby-app
   - Centralized caching for the CMR.
 Ideally each application will cache internally, but for situations that require centralized caching, we use Cubby.
-  - java -classpath ./target/cmr-cubby-app-0.1.0-SNAPSHOT.jar cmr.cubby.runner
+  - Main method: cmr.cubby.runner

 - dev-system
   - An app that combines together the separate microservices of the CMR into a single application to make it simpler to develop and run
-  - java -classpath ./target/cmr-dev-system-0.1.0-SNAPSHOT-standalone.jar cmr.dev_system.runner
+  - Main method: cmr.dev_system.runner

 - indexer-app
-  - This modifies existing data in Elasticsearch
+  - This handles indexing collections, granules, and tags in Elasticsearch
-  - java -classpath ./target/cmr-indexer-app-0.1.0-SNAPSHOT.jar cmr.indexer.runner
+  - Main method: cmr.indexer.runner

 - ingest-app
   - The Ingest app is responsible for collaborating with metadata db and indexer components of the CMR system to maintain the lifecycle of concepts coming into the system
-  - java -classpath ./target/cmr-ingest-app-0.1.0-SNAPSHOT.jar cmr.ingest.runner
+  - Main method: cmr.ingest.runner

 - search-app
   - Provides a public search API for concepts in the CMR
-  - java -classpath ./target/cmr-search-app-0.1.0-SNAPSHOT.jar cmr.search.runner
+  - Main method: cmr.search.runner

 - system-int-test
   - Black-box, system-level tests to ensure functionality of the CMR

 - virtual-product-app
   - Adds the concept of Virtual Products to the CMR.
 In short: Virtual Products represent products at a data provider that are generated on demand from users when they are ordered or downloaded through a URL
-  - java -classpath ./target/cmr-virtual-product-app-0.1.0-SNAPSHOT.jar cmr.virtual-product.runner
+  - Main method: cmr.virtual_product.runner

 - index-set-app
   - An application that maintains the set of indexes in elasticsearch for multiple concept types
-  - java -classpath ./target/cmr-index-set-app-0.1.0-SNAPSHOT.jar cmr.index-set.runner
+  - Main method: cmr.index_set.runner

 - metadata-db-app
-  - Contains utilities for connecting to and manipulating data in the Metadata DB
-  - java -classpath ./target/cmr-metadata-db-app-0.1.0-SNAPSHOT.jar cmr.metadata-db.runner
+  - A database that maintains revisioned copies of metadata for the CMR
+  - Main method: cmr.metadata_db.runner

 - mock-echo-app
-  - This mocks out the ECHO REST API.
+  - This mocks out the ECHO REST API and the URS API as well.
 It's purpose is to make it easier to integration test the CMR system without having to run a full instance of ECHO.
 It won't mock it perfectly or completely.
 It will only implement the minimum necessary to enable integration testing.
-  - java -classpath ./target/cmr-mock-echo-app-0.1.0-SNAPSHOT.jar cmr.mock-echo.runner
+  - Main method: cmr.mock_echo.runner

 #### Libraries:
 - acl-lib
+  - Contains utilities for retreiving and working with ACLs

+- common-app-lib
+  - Contains utilities used within multiple CMR applications

 - common-lib
+  - Provides common utility code for CMR projects

 - elastic-utils-lib
   - Most interfacing with Elasticsearch is done through this application